Chart Color Schemes

 Yorkeys Knob - Machans Beach hosts an older demographic, ranking in the top quartile nationwide

-Yorkeys Knob - Machans Beach has a median age of 46 years, which is significantly higher than Rest of Qld's 41 years and the national average of 38 years.
+Yorkeys Knob - Machans Beach has a median age of 46 years, which is significantly higher than Rest of Qld's 41 and the national average of 38 years.
 Compared to Rest of Qld, Yorkeys Knob - Machans Beach has a higher proportion of residents aged 65-74 (14.2%) but fewer residents aged 5-14 (8.7%).
-Between the 2021 Census and now, the population aged 75 to 84 has increased from 4.9% to 6.5%, while the 15 to 24 age group has risen from 8.6% to 9.8%.
+Between the 2021 Census and present, the population aged 75 to 84 has increased from 4.9% to 6.5%, while the 15 to 24 age group has risen from 8.6% to 9.8%.
 Conversely, the 45 to 54 age group has decreased from 16.4% to 14.7%, and the 5 to 14 age group has dropped from 10.3% to 8.7%.
-By 2041, Yorkeys Knob - Machans Beach is projected to experience significant changes in its age composition.
-The 25 to 34 age group is expected to grow by 27%, reaching 959 from 754.
-Meanwhile, the 45 to 54 and 55 to 64 age groups are anticipated to see population declines.
+By 2041, Yorkeys Knob - Machans Beach is projected to experience notable changes in its age composition.
+Notably, the 25 to 34 age group is expected to grow by 27%, reaching 959 from 754.
+Conversely, the 45 to 54 and 55 to 64 age groups are anticipated to see population declines.